 That doesn’t mean you can’t email coaches to tell them about yourself.
 It just means they can’t email you back, nor can they text you or talk on the phone.

-As our recruiting expert Dianne DeNecochea explains in the video above and the checklist below, there are many things you can do at this stage of your high school career to increase your chances of getting a scholarship, including researching which schools will need your position in your grad year and which volleyball summer camps you’ll want to attend.
+There are many things you can do at this stage of your high school career to increase your chances of getting a scholarship, including researching which schools will need your position in your grad year and which volleyball summer camps you’ll want to attend.